1928 Florida Gators football team: Awards and honors

 The Gators scored 336 points, then one of few stats kept, the most of any team in the nation.
 After the conclusion of the 1928 season, seven Gator players were tabbed for postseason honors by major media outlets: the "Phantom Four" as well as end Dale Van Sickel, and linemen Jimmy Steele and William McRae.

 Junior end Van Sickel was chosen a first-team, All-American, the first in Gators' team history, by the AP, Collier's Weekly, and the Newspaper Enterprise Association (NEA).
 Sophomore guard Steele was a second-team, All-American selection by the NEA, and received honorable mention honors from the AP.
 Sophomore guard McRae was a second-team, All-American selection by United Press (UP).
 Junior back Clyde Crabtree received third-team, All-American honors from each of the AP, the NEA, and UP.

 Crabtree and Van Sickel were both first-team, All-Southern selections of the AP and UP composite teams.
 Steele was a first-team, UP, All-Southern selection.
 Dutch Stanley, Dale Waters, Steele, Carl Brumbaugh, Royce Goodbread, and Rainey Cawthon received All-Southern honorable mention honors from the AP.

 Departing seniors

 Seniors graduating included captain Goof Bowyer, Tommy Owens, Dutch Stanley, Jus Clemons, Willie DeHoff, and Chester Allen.
 All but DeHoff played all three years for the Florida varsity.
 Despite this, hopes were high for the team and its backs in 1929.

 Four 1928 Gators would later play professional football in the National Football League (NFL): halfback/quarterback Carl Brumbaugh, halfback/quarterback Clyde Crabtree, halfback Royce Goodbread, and tackle Dale Waters.
 Brumbaugh went on to win multiple NFL Championships with the Chicago Bears in 1932 and 1933.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Florida's lineup during the 1928 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Florida's lineup during the 1928 season with games started at the position reflected in parentheses.
 The chart mimics a Notre Dame Box on offense.